Jan-3007/DSP_lab/README.md

 The following steps can be made within VS Code
 10.  rename all "hello_world".cpp and "hello_world".h files with your {project_name} if necessary, if you do so, pay attention to the next step
-11.  every C/C++ source file (.cpp or .cc) needs to be listed in the `target_sources()` command inside the "CMakeLists.txt" file, see EOF (end of file)
+11.  every C/C++ source file (.cpp or .cc) needs to be listed in the `target_sources()` command inside the "CMakeLists.txt" file, see at EOF (end of file)
 12.  open "CMakeLists.txt"
     - search for the `project()` command (line 21) and replace "hello_world" with {project_name}

 >[!NOTE]
-> after changing a CMake file, it is important to Reconfigure using the CMake extension
+> after changing a CMake file, it is important to __Reconfigure__ using the CMake extension

-You are ready to start your own project!
+You are ready to start!

 # More information
 - use `IF_DEBUG(debug_printf())` to send messages to the Serial Port Monitor
     - with `IF_DEBUG()`, `debug_printf()` is automatically disabled in Release build
     - `debug_printf()` can be used exactly as `printf()`